archways404/GhostHost/README.md

 # GhostHost

-GhostHost is a Rust-based application designed to handle large file uploads by splitting them into smaller chunks, uploading each chunk to a remote server, and then providing the ability to rebuild the original files from the uploaded chunks.
-This ensures efficient and reliable file transfer, even for very large files.
-The application uses Tauri for the frontend, making it lightweight and easy to deploy.

-## Features

-- **Chunked File Uploads:** Splits large files into 1MB chunks and uploads each chunk individually.
-- **Base64 Encoding:** Encodes file content in Base64 before upload for safer transmission.
-- **Temporary Files:** Utilizes temporary files for intermediate storage during the upload process.
-- **JSON Metadata Management:** Maintains metadata about the uploaded files in JSON format.
-- **Rebuilding Files:** Supports downloading and rebuilding original files from uploaded chunks.
-- **History Management:** Keeps a history of uploaded files and their metadata.
+GhostHost is a Rust-based application that makes hosting or sharing files online free, whilst being easy to use and very quick!

+It works by breaking down your file(s) into base64 and then creates 5mb "chunks" that will be uploaded onto GhostBin and you will receive a "code" that you can use to rebuild the files!

+# Build from source

+If you wish to build the application from source, follow the instructions below.

 ## Prerequisites

 Before you begin, ensure you have met the following requirements: